Responsible Conduct of Research

 To promote research integrity, ethical conduct in research, and to comply with federal requirements, Missouri State encourages all student, staff, and faculty researchers to be trained in the Responsible Conduct of Research (RCR).
 Missouri State requires graduate and undergraduate students, postdoctoral fellows, associates, and trainees supported by specific federal research funds to be trained within 90 days of the start of support by the federal awarding agency.
 This requirement can be fulfilled by completing University-approved training.
 Those designated as Mentors to the covered individuals will also be required to complete the training within the same time period.
 The training will cover the following nine instructional areas as designated by the Office of Research Integrity, Department of Health and Human Services:

-A specific, procedural RCR training plan will be developed and maintained by the Office of Sponsored Research & Programs and the Office of Research Compliance.
-Training completion will be monitored and documentation of participation will be kept by the Office of Sponsored Research and Programs and produced upon request from the sponsor.
+A specific, procedural RCR training plan will be developed and maintained by the Office of Research Administration.
+Training completion will be monitored and documentation of participation will be kept by the Office of Research Administration and produced upon request from the sponsor.

 For all proposals sent to the National Science Foundation (NSF) on or after January 4, 2010, Missouri State University is required to certify the existence of a plan to provide appropriate training and oversight in the responsible and ethical conduct of research to undergraduate students, graduate students, and postdoctoral researchers participating in the proposed research project.